saidubundukamara/non_transferable_token/README.md

 # **Token with Metadata**

-This project demonstrates how to create **Solana Program Library (SPL) tokens** with metadata using the Solana blockchain.
+This project demonstrates how to create **A Non Transferable Solana Program Library (SPL) tokens**  using the Solana blockchain.
 It utilizes several Solana packages to facilitate the creation, management, and interaction with tokens.

 ## **Table of Contents**